- Don’t guess. Read these simple formulas for figuring out your studio’s break even point.

 One other issue is if you’re the sole teacher, how many classes can you teach each week?
 I doubt you could teach 36 classes.
 If not, then you need to hire a teacher which increases your monthly cost.

 Obviously pinpointing the exact number of students you need is impossible – especially when you’re just starting.
-However, the above exercises is very important to give you an idea about the number of students to shoot for, the size of space you need, and the number of classes you need to hold.
+However, the above exercises are very important to give you an idea about the number of students to shoot for, the size of space you need, and the number of classes you need to hold.
 I suggest plugging in a variety of numbers so you can get a range.

 One final suggestion: talk to other studios and teachers.
 Yoga Alliance lists many, many established studios.
 If you don’t want to talk to your colleagues in your town, talk to studio owners in towns comparable to yours who teach similar styles as you.
 The more studio owners you talk to, the better your calculations will be.